 The title poem of Phrase Book is notable for its appropriation of the language of the American military, and it includes Shapcott’s famous “Mad Cow” poems.
 In 1996, she and Matthew Sweeney coedited an anthology of contemporary poetry in English from around the world, Emergency Kit: Poems for Strange Times (1996).
 My Life Asleep (1998) invokes Ovid as it concerns itself with acts of metamorphosis.
 Shapcott's Her Book: Poems 1988–1998 (2000) includes poems from her three previous collections.
 Shapcott has also devoted many years to translations and adaptations of Rainer Maria Rilke's poetry, and some of her work is collected in Tender Taxes (2002).

 Shapcott has also collaborated with musicians; composers such as John McCabe, Detlev Glamert, and Nigel Osborne have set her lyrics to music.
 The Creatures Indoors, a collaboration with the composer Stephen Montague, premiered with the London Symphony Orchestra at the Barbican Centre in London in 1997.

-She has traveled as a guest speaker in the U.K. and abroad, and has been a guest on various radio and television programs.
-In addition to serving as president of the Poetry Society and consulting editor for Arc Publications, she teaches in the MA in Creative Writing Program at Royal Holloway College, University of London, and is a Visiting Professor of Poetry at the University of Newcastle and the University of the Arts, London.
+Shapcott has worked as Education Officer at the South Bank Centre, and for the Arts Council Literature Department.
+She has traveled as a guest speaker in the UK and abroad, and has been a guest on various radio and television programs.
+In addition to serving as president of the Poetry Society and consulting editor for Arc Publications, she teaches in the MA in Creative Writing Program at Royal Holloway College, University of London, and she has also taught at the University of Newcastle and the University of the Arts, London.